 The following information describes the branch's research programs and program areas.

-Multiple knowledge gaps regarding the use of therapeutics in children and pregnant and lactating women have resulted in inadequate labeling and frequent off-label use of prescription drugs in these populations.
-NICHD—particularly OPPTB—supports pharmacokinetic (PK), pharmacodynamic (PD), and pharmacogenomic (PG) research on medications for children and pregnant and lactating women to help ensure their safety and usefulness for preventing, treating, and managing diseases and disorders.
+Multiple knowledge gaps regarding the use of therapeutics in children and pregnant and lactating people have resulted in inadequate labeling and frequent off-label use of prescription drugs in these populations.
+NICHD—particularly OPPTB—supports pharmacokinetic (PK), pharmacodynamic (PD), and pharmacogenomic (PG) research on medications for children and pregnant and lactating people to help ensure their safety and usefulness for preventing, treating, and managing diseases and disorders.

 Specific areas of interest within pediatric and pregnant and lactating populations include: